-The Student Loans Company will then send you forms to complete an income assessment for your household.
+Your College will then send you forms from the Student Loans Company to complete an income assessment for your household, these will be made available in July.
 Please look out for these arriving.
-You must complete these forms and return them along with any evidence they request.
+You must complete these forms and return them along with any evidence that they request.

 Please note: This process is the same for both new and continuing EU students.